nfkako/Customer-Behavior-Analysis/README.md

   - Amazon Fees
   - Bad debt Adjustment

-#### Feature engineering to calculate:
+##### Feature engineering to calculate:
 - Recency
 - Frequency
 - Monetary

 Details can be found in `Notebooks` folder in Sprint1 file.

+#### Sprint2

+This sprint of the project covers:

+- Exploratory Data Analysis EDA
+- Recency, Frequency, Monetary RFM Analysis
+- Clustering

+ In the EDA the main focus will focus on data cleaning where I will be dealing with the issues mentioned in sprint1, then I will move forward with feature engineering to create a dataframe and calculate the RFM metrics (Recency, Frequency and Monetary values) for each customer.
+The final section of this sprint would be clustering where I will basically try different algorithms with a range of K values and evaluate their performance using sillouette score.

-### Next Stept
+### final stage

-For the next stage of the project I will be conducting data cleaning, feature engineering and data preprocesing in order to deal with the issues identified in Sprint1, then I will use K-means clustering to devide the customers into different groups based on their purchasing behaviours...
+This stage of the project will integrate Market Basket Analysis within each customer group to analyze product associations and purchasing patterns specific to each ot them.

-`Data`: This folder contains the link to the dataset.
+`Data`: This folder contains the link to the dataset as well as a cleaned copy of it.

-`Notebooks`: This folder contains all python code notebook used in project.
+`Notebooks`: This folder contains all python code notebooks used in project.

 `Presentation files`: This folder condtains all the presentation files for this project.